Warrant (film)

 Warrant is a 1975 Hindi-language action crime film directed by Pramod Chakravorty.
-It stars Dev Anand, Zeenat Aman, Dara Singh, Pran, Ajit in the pivotal roles.
+It stars Dev Anand, Zeenat Aman, Dara Singh, Pran, Ajit in the pivotal roles, with Sujit Kumar, Madan Puri in other important roles.
 The soundtrack was composed by R. D. Burman.
 It was a box office hit.

 Plot

 During a jail riot instigated by jailed convict Jaggu, the life of the Jailor, Arun Mehra is threatened and another convict Dinesh, risks his life to save Arun.
 Arun and his mother, Mrs. Mehra find out that Dinesh is on death-row for killing noted Professor Ashok Verma.
 Arun does not believe that Dinesh is guilty and so he arranges his escape and as a result he has not only the police, including his very own father, Inspector General of Police Mehra after him on a manhunt, but also underworld don Master and his men; and a cold-hearted female assassin Rita who has reserved just two bullets in her gun for Arun and Dinesh.